Reinhart-py/Telegram-custom-URL-/README.md

 # 🏷️ Telegram Custom DM/PM URL Maker
 [![Python](https://img.shields.io/badge/Python-3.10+-blue?logo=python)](https://python.org) [![Telegram](https://img.shields.io/badge/Telegram-Bot-success?logo=telegram)](https://telegram.org)

-Telegram bot that creates custom DM/PM links with encoded messages - fast, easy, and no hassle.
+Telegram bot that creates custom DM/PM links with encoded messages - fast, easy, and no bullshi.
-Just choose a username, type your message, and get your unique shareable link! 🚀
+Just choose a username, type your message, and get your unique shareable link , it's a Telegram premium feature but you can use it without spending a penny on premium with this bot !

 ---